mzimbres/rtcpp/README.md

   This is the problem that allocators cannot handle properly:

-  a) It is difficult or maybe impossible to write an allocator with constant
+  a) It is difficult to write an allocator with constant allocation time.
-     allocation time.
-With "contant" I mean something that does no depend on the container size or on how fragmented the heap may be.
+     With "constant" I mean something that does no depend on the container size or on how fragmented the heap may be.
 I do not mean "amortized" constant time.
 This fact is due mainly to the fact the container must abtain their value_type from allocators.
 If on the other hand they could get the node_type, contant time could be easily achieved as is this case, the node_type links can be used to link the nodes toguether forming an avail stack.
 That way nodes can be allocated by

                     node_pointer q = avail;
                     if (avail)